OmniDB/doc/src/en/04_omnidb_2_to_3.md

-# 4. Migrating from OmniDB 2 to 3
+# 4. Migrating From OmniDB 2 to 3

 ## 4.1 Backend Database

+**IMPORTANT: Before running the migration**, make sure that OmniDB 3 already has a `config.py` file with backend database properly configured, as explained in chapter 3.

 As explained in the previous chapter, OmniDB 3 can be deployed pointing to a `PostgreSQL` database as opposed to using the default `SQLite`.